rat-v/Big-Project-on-AD-and-Splunk/README.md

 ![](./images/image13.png)

-I can see that the new account even as administrator privileges which is pretty scary.
+I can see that the new account even has administrator privileges which is pretty scary.

 ![](./images/image37.png)